 Osteopaths can assist with all problems related to the musculoskeletal system – bones, muscles, joints, ligaments and tendons.
 We are also trained in respiratory, cardiovascular and neurological assessment techniques and complete thorough questioning before commencing treatment.
 If we think you are suffering from another condition that could be best treated by another healthcare professional, we will discuss this with you and refer you elsewhere.

-You do not need to be referred to us by any other healthcare provider, we assess and identify your needs in the first consultation.
+You do not need to be referred to us by any other healthcare provider; we assess and identify your needs in the first consultation.
 In the case of ACC, our Osteopaths are registered ACC providers and will apply for your treatment to be subsidised via an ACC45 form.

-Most people feel an improvement within 4-5 sessions, but usually there is some reduction in pain and increased mobility even after the first appointment.
-How long it takes for the symptoms to satisfactorily resolve depends on many things, including:
+Most people feel an improvement within 4-5 sessions, but usually, there is some reduction in pain and increased mobility even after the first appointment.
+How long it takes for the symptoms to resolve satisfactorily depends on many things, including: